HireUp-Turing/HireUp_backend/README.md

   ```

 **Response**:
-Creates new user and returns attributes including the new user's id
+Creates new applicant and returns attributes including the new user's id
   ```JSON
   {
       "success": true,